sumanasreeshu/Fraud-detection/README.md

 - Machine Learning Models: Deployed multiple classification models, including **Logistic Regression, Random Forest, and Gradient Boosting.
 By tuning hyperparameters and using GridSearchCV**, the project achieved a balanced model with high precision and recall.
 - Evaluation Metrics: Assessed model performance using **precision, recall, and AUC**, which allowed for fine-tuning to minimize false positives and enhance detection accuracy.
 - Impactful Results
-The final fraud detection model **achieved 90% precision and 88% recall, demonstrating a high ability to correctly identify fraudulent transactions while keeping the rate of false positives low**.
+The final fraud detection model achieved high precision and recall, demonstrating a high ability to correctly identify fraudulent transactions while keeping the rate of false positives low.
 The use of resampling techniques and model tuning ensured the model's robustness, providing a practical solution that can be directly applied in real-world financial systems.

 Usage
 To explore and utilize the analysis: